top of page

 Responsiveness

-The relative importance of stability, flow, efficiency, and responsiveness in a given business processes will depend on the type of business process, customer, and industry.
-Lean and Six Sigma will give your business processes the desired mix of characteristics, leading to superior profitability.
-See Choosing A Project for more details.
+The relative importance of stability, efficiency, flow, and responsiveness in a given business processes will depend on the type of business process, customer, industry, and the level of process maturity.
+See below for more details:

 bottom of page